cysouw/diathesis/text/c10_participle.md

 ### [ NA | pN ] *werden+Partizip* Passive (*Vorgangspassiv*) {#sec:participles-werden-passive}

 The *werden+Partizip* ~~Vorgangspassiv~~ is the quintessential diathesis according to typical textbooks on German grammar.
-This diathesis promotes an accusative to nominative and (optionally) retains the original nominative as a prepositional *durch* or *von* phrase [@next], but see [@sec:prepositions-durch] for a discussion of the status of these prepositions.
+This diathesis promotes an accusative to nominative and (optionally) retains the original nominative, typically as a prepositional *durch* or *von* phrase [@next], but see [@sec:prepositions-durch] for a discussion of the status of these prepositions.
+Pape-Müller [@papemuller1980: 77-85] discusses various other grammatical possibilities to express the agent.
 Any further arguments, like datives or governed prepositions, are simply retained [@next c,d].

 ::: ex
 - Der Handwerker hat das Haus angemalt.